Visiting The Compass Points Of Ireland.

 Side of a building with a colourful map of Ireland painted on the side, and the name of the pub - Farrens Bar, a stop off when visiting the Compass points of Ireland

-The most northerly pub in Ireland is worth a stop
+The most northerly pub in Ireland is well worth a stop

 View along a road, there is a road sign on the left of the road which says 'R2D2'